stolostron/rhacm-docs/compliance/cis_policy_ctrl.md

 ### Policy enforcement

-CIS policy controller can inform the user about a policy violation.
+CIS policy controller can only inform the user about a policy violation.
 Set the `remediationAction` parameter to `inform`.
 View an example of a policy in the [Creating a CIS policy]({#create_policy) section.

 ### masterNodeExcludeRules